Salvation Army Transition and Recovery Center - Santa Barbara California

 Salvation Army Transition and Recovery Center - Santa Barbara, CA

-Salvation Army Transition And Recovery Center is a methadone and general addiction treatment center in Santa Barbara, CA, situated at 423 Chapala Street in the 93101 zip code.
-It is able to accommodate adults and young adults.
-Some of the treatment approaches used by Salvation Army Transition And Recovery Center include brief intervention, relapse prevention and cognitive behavioral therapy.
-As part of its treatment program, Salvation Army Transition And Recovery Center also offers benzodiazepines detoxification, methamphetamines detoxification and cocaine detoxification.
-In addition, it provides group counseling, substance use education and individual counseling.
+Salvation Army Transition And Recovery Center is an addiction and methadone rehab center in Santa Barbara, CA, situated at 423 Chapala Street in the 93101 zip code.
+It is able to accommodate young adults and adults.
+Some of the treatment approaches used by Salvation Army Transition And Recovery Center include relapse prevention, cognitive behavioral therapy and brief intervention.
+As part of its treatment program, Salvation Army Transition And Recovery Center also offers cocaine detoxification, opioid detox and alcohol detox.
+In addition, it provides group counseling, individual counseling and substance use education.
 Salvation Army Transition And Recovery Center caters its treatment program to men.

 Address: 423 Chapala Street, Santa Barbara, CA 93101